 Realistically, in cross-border transactions where arbitration is the preferred forum, obtaining injunctive relief may be even harder than in domestic disputes.
 If there is a truly recalcitrant transaction partner, a court order or arbitral award may not provide the necessary relief.
 The courts in the domicile of the party may not recognise an injunction issued by a foreign court, and it may be difficult or impossible to have a preliminary award by an arbitral tribunal enforced by a court overseas.
 Given the potential risk that one party to a cross-border M&A deal will be able to avoid closing the transaction, the parties may want to consider other tools to protect themselves.
 Below are some of the typical provisions that may be considered.

 Reverse break-up fees

 These provisions provide protection for the target if the transaction does not succeed.
-A failed transaction can be particularly damaging to a company, interrupting strategic planning and tarnishing value.
-A sufficiently high reverse break-up fee can provide a necessary check on the desire of a recalcitrant acquirer suffering from ‘buyer’s remorse’ to walk away from a deal, and also certainty of adequate damages if the deal does not close.
+A failed transaction can be particularly damaging to a company by interrupting strategic planning and tarnishing value.
+A sufficiently high reverse break-up fee can provide a necessary check on the desire of a recalcitrant acquirer suffering from ‘buyer’s remorse’ to walk away from a deal, and the certainty of adequate damages if the deal does not close.

 Letters of credit